pagekite/upagekite/README.md

 uPageKite and the bootstrapping process will run under Python3 or MicroPython.

-1. Edit the bundled `bootstrap-config.json` file, adding `kite_name`
+1. Edit the bundled [bootstrap-config.json](bootstrap-config.json) file,
-   and `kite_secret` fields matching your PageKite credentials.
-The completed file contents should look something like this:
+   adding `kite_name` and `kite_secret` fields matching your PageKite credentials.
+The contents should look something like this:

 ```
 {